whykay-01/whykay-01/README.md

 <h1 align="left">Hi there, I'm Yan</h1>
 <h3 align="left"> I am a Computer Science student at NYU minoring in Math and Chinese Language</h3>

-- 🔭 I’m currently working on **my side projects involving fundamental ML techniques**
+- 🔭 I’m currently working on **machine learning and big data side projects: coming soon!**

-- 🌱 I’m currently learning **about best devops practices and social coding**.
+- 🌱 I’m currently learning **DevOps practices and social coding**.

 - 📟 I'm currently working **as a Student Developer at NYU Shanghai IT center** where I am working on automizing routine tasks and improving operational efficiency of the IT department.